Monthly Archives: July 2019

 A clear reference to spiritual/physical warfare and the LORD of hosts is found in Isaiah 13:4b-5.

-“The Lord of hosts (tsaba) is mustering a host/army (tsaba) for battle.
+“The Lord of Hosts (tsaba) is mustering a host/army (tsaba) for battle.
 They come from a distant land, from the end of the heavens, the Lord and the weapons of his indignation, to destroy the whole land.”

-It is used to indicate God’s supreme and unlimited power, authority and judgment.
-(On occasion it is used to refer to the actual physical heavenly bodies of the sun, moon and stars).
+This term “tsaba” is used to indicate God’s supreme and unlimited power, authority, and judgment.
+(On occasion, there are a few instances that tsaba is used to refer to the actual physical heavenly bodies of the sun, moon and stars.
+It is then that we rely on the context of the whole passage).

-Here are a few of the passages using the word “tsaba.”
+Here are some of the passages using the word “tsaba.”
 (The name LORD Sabaoth is used 261 in the Old Testament).

 • “When Joshua was by Jericho, he lifted up his eyes and looked, and behold, a man was standing before him with his drawn sword in his hand.
 And Joshua went to him and said to him, “Are you for us, or for our adversaries?”
 And he said, “No; but I am the commander of the army (tsaba) of the Lord.
 Now I have come.”
 Joshua 5:13-14